 Introduction

 Mergers and acquisitions between Companies always have a positive impact on the economic performance of the country.
-Therefore, it is essential that parties interested in mergers and acquisitions are aware of the process for a successful merger and acquisition in Bangladesh.
+Therefore, parties interested in mergers and acquisitions must be aware of the process for a successful merger and acquisition in Bangladesh.
 This article will provide a step-by-step guideline for the merger and acquisition process in Bangladesh.

 What are mergers and acquisitions?